Maryam-Nasseri/Fine-tuning-with-QLoRA/README.md

 This repository contains:
 1. A brief overview of Parameter Efficient Fine Tuning (PEFT)
 2. The process for fine-tuning/training with LoRA (Low-Rank Adaptation) and a link to a video tutorial
-3. The process of fine-tuning with QLoRA (tutorial video coming soon!)
+3. The process of fine-tuning with QLoRA  and a link to a video tutorial

 ## Finetuning with PEFT (Parameter Efficient Fine Tuning) Methods: